Trail Master Plan

 The Steering Committee dissected the Trail Master Plan into three implementation tiers: Programmed Segments, Implementation Tier 1, and Implementation Tier 2.
 The goal for implementation is to have a trail segment within acquisition, design, permitting, and construction at all times until completion.
-The total project cost is estimated to be approximately $31 million.

 The Emerald Trail Master Plan was developed by the PATH Foundation —an organization responsible for building more than 260 miles of trails throughout Georgia, in concert with landscape architect KAIZEN Collaborative.